How startups use venture debt

 Removing bottlenecks from your hiring

-Early founders often spend more than 40% of their time on recruiting.
-While this may be necessary as you begin to build out your leadership team, it’s clearly not scalable.
-Using your venture debt to hire a recruiter- with a broad talent network- to build a consistent and repeatable recruitment process across your teams can prove fruitful long-term.
+Early founders often spend over 40% of their time on recruiting, which can become unsustainable as the company grows.
+Using venture debt to hire a recruiter with a broad talent network can establish a consistent and repeatable recruitment process across your teams, proving beneficial in the long run.

 Especially in these uncertain market times, it’s especially important to focus on retaining your current top talent while continuing to attract the best new candidates for the open roles in your SaaS organization.
 Using your venture debt to expand your headcount and make your recruiting processes more efficient pays off long-term.